-- When the form is returned to the library, a copy should be made for the Department Manager in the department where the material is held.
-The original form will be forwarded to the Library Director.
+- When the form is returned to the library, it should be forwarded to the Library Director.

 - The Library Director will notify the patron that the Request has been received and that a Reconsideration Committee will review the material and make a recommendation for action.

-- The Chair of the Content and Collections Committee may form a Reconsideration Committee in consultation with the Director.
+- The Access and Content Services Manager may form a Reconsideration Committee in consultation with the Director.
 This committee will consist of:

 - the selector for that budget area, who will chair the committee;

-- the department manager (or designated representative) of the department in which the item is held; and
+- the Audience Strategist (or designated representative) of the area in which the item is held; and

-- a member of the Collection Development Committee who does not work in the department in which the item under review is held, and, in some cases,
+- a staff member who does not work in the area in which the item under review is held, and, in some cases,

 - a representative from the community.

-- The Library Director, or designee, will respond to the individual who submitted the "Request for Reconsideration" form and copy the members of the Reconsideration Committee and the Library Board of Trustees.
+- The Library Director, or designee, will respond to the individual who submitted the "Request for Reconsideration", the members of the Reconsideration Committee and the Board of Trustees.

 - The individual who submitted the Request for Reconsideration may appeal in writing the Director's response to the Library Board within 10 days after receiving the Director's response.